 5. This is an agreement between the Council of the Isles of Scilly and Natural England in respect of Development Plan preparation.
-Section 110 of the Localism Act 2011 places a legal duty of Local Planning Authorities (LPA) and other prescribed bodies to cooperate with each other on strategic planning matters insofar as they are relevant to their administrative areas throughout the preparation of their development plan documents.
-The National Planning Policy Framework (NPPF) 2018 reiterates this duty and requires an independent inspector to assess whether the development plan they are examining has been prepared in accordance with the duty to cooperate.

-Paragraph 35 requires authorities to demonstrate that plans are 'sound' "based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground'.
+Section 110 of the Localism Act 2011 places a legal duty on the Local Planning Authority (LPA) and other prescribed bodies to cooperate with each other on strategic planning matters insofar as they are relevant to their administrative areas throughout the preparation of their development plan documents.
+The National Planning Policy Framework (NPPF) 2019 reiterates this duty and requires an independent inspector to assess whether the development plan they are examining has been prepared in accordance with the duty to cooperate.
+Paragraph 35 (c) requires authorities to demonstrate that plans are 'sound' "based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground".